Global Fr\'echet regression from time correlated bivariate curve data in manifolds: Introduction

+The performance of the proposed Fr\'echet functional regression methodology is illustrated through simulations in a numerical example in the sphere in $\mathbb{R}^{3}.$ The implemented simulation algorithm is based on the generation of the curve values of the regressor process by subordination, via the poinwise application of the inverse von Mises-Fisher distribution transform, to a family of correlated vector diffusion processes, whose sample paths are mapped into the unit ball of the three dimensional Euclidean space.
+The curve response process is then generated in the time--varying tangent space, by applying a bounded correlation operator to the log--mapped regressor curve values, and adding a strong Gaussian white noise process, generated from the Karhunen--Lo\'eve expansion.
+These simulations show a good finite sample size performance of our Fr\'echet functional regression predictor.

+In the real--data example analyzed in the context of world magnetic models, $5$--fold cross validation is implemented for testing the quality of our Fr\'echet functional predictions of the time--varying spherical coordinates of the magnetic field vector, from the geocentric latitude and longitude of the satellite NASA's MAGSAT spacecraft.
+Data have been obtained from NASA's National Space Science Data Center, in the period 02/11/1979--06/05/1980.
+They have been recorded every half second, and correspond to the first satellite NASA's MAGSAT spacecraft, which orbited the earth every 88 minutes during seven months at around 400 km altitude.

 The outline of the paper is the following.
-Section \ref{bga} provides some preliminaries on Riemannian manifolds, and geometrical assumptions.
-Section \ref{rmv} introduces the proposed regression methodology from Riemann-manifold--valued bivariate curve data correlated in time.
-The weak--consistency of the corresponding regression predictor is derived in Section \ref{wc} under suitable conditions.
-The proof of this result is given in the appendix.
-Model selection is addressed in Section \ref{ss}.
-In Section \ref{se0}, a simulation algorithm is proposed for generation of a family of bivariate spherical curve processes, subordinated to vector diffusion processes via inverse von Mises--Fisher (vMF) transform.
-The proposed curve variable selection algorithm is illustrated in the sphere in Section \ref{se}, considering the family of spherical bivariate curve processes generated in Section \ref{se0}.
-Finally, some conclusions and open research lines are drawn in Section \ref{corl}.
+Some preliminaries on Riemannian manifolds and Fr\'echet regression are given in Section \ref{bga}.
+Section \ref{rmv} introduces the assumed conditions, and the proposed regression methodology from manifold--valued bivariate curve data correlated in time.
+Under suitable conditions, the uniform weak--consistency of the empirical Fr\'echet functional regression predictor is derived in Theorem \ref{th1} of Section \ref{wc}.
+The proof of this result is given in the Appendix \ref{app1}.
+Simulations in Section \ref{se} illustrate the finite sample size performance of the proposed manifold Fr\'echet functional regression predictor.
+The performance of this predictor is also analyzed from a real data example in Section \ref{rde}.
+Appendix \ref{app2} complements the sample information and cross validation results displayed in Section \ref{rde}.
+Final comments are summarized in Section \ref{corl}.